What Our Priorities Are and How We Are Doing

 The Police and Justice Act 2006 repealed section 9 of the Police Act 1996 Sec 9 to produce an annual report in this way.

-The performance measures on each of the pages below show the progress made in achieving the objectives set out in the Police and Crime Plan shown above.
+The performance measures on the Police and Crime Commissioner page below show the progress made in achieving the objectives set out in the Police and Crime Plan shown above.

 Here you can find Cheshire Constabulary’s strategic plans: